 - manage the impact of client trauma on their mental health and well-being

 Counselling supervision seeks to provide a safe and confidential space in which counsellors can reflect and discuss all aspects of their practice, without breaching client confidentiality.
 It also allows them to reflect on the impact of their work on their personal and professional lives (and vice versa).

 All our counsellors undertake regular supervision following the highest professional standards.
 While counsellors may discuss specific client issues in supervision, they would not identify the clients concerned.
-Additionally, all supervisors are highly experienced, qualified counsellors bound by professional ethics.
-As a result, clients can rest assured that their confidentiality will be preserved.
+All supervisors are highly experienced counsellors bound by professional ethics.
+As a result, we can assure clients that we will preserve their confidentiality.

 While there is some overlap between clinical and managerial supervision, best practice suggests that the roles are kept separate.
 All of our counsellors have independent oversight, using supervisors external to our organisation.
 Using external supervisors helps ensure that the two functions are appropriately isolated.

 Many of our counsellors are themselves supervisors, and we can provide supervision to other practitioners.
-Generally, this would be one-to-one, but we would consider facilitating small groups on request.
-While most of our supervisees are fellow counsellors (or counselling students), we also offer supervision to people in other related professions—for example, coaches, mentors and support workers
+Most commonly, this would be one-to-one, but we would consider facilitating small groups on request.
+While most of our supervisees are fellow counsellors (or counselling students), we also offer supervision to people in other related professions—for example, coaches, mentors and support workers.

 Our overall aim is to provide supervisees with a safe, secure place where they can explore all aspects of their work.
 While there is an essential degree of oversight to ensure safe practice, we believe that it is more effective and useful to help counsellors reflect on and learn from mistakes (and we all make them) than to take a more punitive approach.
 We also aim to challenge and develop supervisees, helping them gain confidence and proficiency, especially in the early years of practice.